 - Wounds or fistulas in the perineum -- the area between the anus and vulva (women) or the anus and scrotum (men)

-Whether a colostomy is temporary or permanent depends on the disease or injury.
+A colostomy is temporary or permanent depending on the disease or injury.
 In most instances, colostomies can be reversed.

 - Problems breathing